Pop up canopy

+History

+Canopy-style tents and marquees have been used in many parts of the world since ancient times.
+Examples of ancient or traditional canopy tents include the chuppah, tipi, velarium, baldachin, chum, alachig, and the pagoda tent.

+In the United States, prior to the 1940s, most portable tents were made of heavy-duty canvas held up by long wooden poles.
+These tents were heavy and bulky, which made them difficult to transport.
+In the 1940s and 50s, many synthetic materials were developed and used in mass-produced products for the first time.
+During this period, existing materials such as aluminum and fiberglass became easier to manufacture, while new materials like nylon and polyester–which are lighter, more durable, and more resistant to the elements than traditional materials—were developed and used in portable structures.
+Structures such as tents and canopies made with these lightweight materials became popular because they can be more durable and tend to be easier to transport and set up compared to structures made with traditional materials.

 Structure

 Most pop-up canopies come in two pieces, the canopy frame and the canopy top.
-The canopy frame is constructed of either steel or aluminium.
-Steel framed canopies are heavier and typically cost less than aluminium frames.
-Recently, stainless steel has been used because it is lighter than steel and stronger than aluminium.
+The canopy frame is typically constructed of either steel or aluminium.
+Steel framed canopies are heavier, stronger and typically cost less than aluminium frames.
+Recently, stainless steel has been used because it is lighter than steel, stronger than aluminium and, as aluminium, does not rust.

 Tops for most canopies are made from a polyester fabric.
+High quality canopies come with a fabric that is UV resistant.

 Most pop-up canopies are open-sided and without walls, distinguishing them from larger marquees or semi-permanent shelters.

 Uses

-Pop up canopies have become very popular for sporting events, festivals and trade shows.
-They are also known as pit tents when used in the context of amateur or semi-professional motorsport.
+Pop up canopies are used for a wide variety of outdoor events.
+They have become very popular for sporting events, festivals and trade shows.
+In the context of amateur or semi-professional motorsport, they are sometimes called "pit tents."

 Some commercial canopy companies are even beginning to silk screen and digitally print on the custom canopy tops to promote the company using them.